 I’ll tell you.

 You see, it’s equally as big a risk, if not bigger, to assume that something bad could come from your action, as it is to assume that something good could come from your inaction.
-I say this not to perpetuate the “follow your heart” mentality that has led modern day culture into a morally relativistic decadence, but holding back what’s inside of you because you’re afraid you might get hurt is like holding onto fire.
-You don’t get used to it the more you hold it: you simply burn what’s left of you the longer you hold it.
+I don’t mean that you should just blindly “follow your heart,” but holding back what’s inside of you because you’re afraid you might get hurt is like holding onto fire.
+You don’t actually get used to it the more you hold it; you simply burn what’s left of you the longer you hold it.

 You’re not protecting your heart by not telling people how you feel.
 You’re actually poisoning it.
 You can always get back up from rejection, but you can’t move past a choice you never made.
-I’ve avoided making a lot of those choices, and none of them have made living with the regret of what I might have missed any easier.
-I can think of a few instances in the not-so-distant past when I could have just told a person how much I cared for them, or let them see more of my real self, let go and just had fun with amazing people, but I didn’t.
+I’ve avoided making a lot of those choices, and it never made it any easier to live with the regret of what I might have missed.
+I can think of a few instances in the not-so-distant past when I could have simply told someone how much I cared for them or let them see more of my real self, let go, and just had fun with amazing people; but I didn’t.

 I treated my insecurities as though they were for my benefit, like they could save me from being broken.